 Castle Post is a beautiful medieval-style stone castle completely enclosed by a stone wall with turrets on a 50-acre estate in Versailles.
 Versailles, Kentucky, that is, near Lexington.
 Begun as a labor of love, it’s now a bed and breakfast, and a lovely place to hold a wedding.
 But for decades it was a mysterious sight on the side of the road with no one at home.

 In the 1960s, Rex Martin and his wife Caroline Bogaert Martin traveled to Europe and were impressed by the many medieval castles they saw.
 How nice it would be to have one of their own!
-They bought 53 acres in Kentucky’s horse farm country in Woodford County.
-The Martins started construction in 1969.
-The building went slowly, because the plans kept getting bigger.
-The castle was still unfinished when the Martins divorced in 1975.
+They bought 53 acres in Kentucky’s horse farm country and started construction in 1969.
+The building went slowly because the plans kept getting bigger, and the castle was still unfinished when the Martins divorced in 1975.
 Neither wanted to talk about the castle or the divorce, but the divorce papers mentioned “castle acreage” as part of their troubles.
 Much later, Caroline Martin reportedly said that she only wanted a house surrounded by stone walls, and originally they were looking for a small lot of just a couple of acres.
 But the project ballooned over time.
 “It just got larger and larger,” she said.

 Meanwhile, Martin Castle (sometimes called Castle Farm) became a landmark in Kentucky.
 People driving along Versailles Road (or Lexington Road, depending on which direction you went) were surprised by the sight of a stone castle with extensive walls and turrets along the side of the highway.
 But no one knew much about it.
 No one lived there, and no one answered the phone if you called the number on the sign.
 Martin Castle sat empty for more than 30 years.

 Martin Castle before the 2004 fire.